-As of December 31, 2021, we owned one PCT patent application with claims directed to compositions of matter covering our RET degraders and associated methods of use, pharmaceutical compositions and processes of manufacture.
-U.S. and foreign patents claiming priority to this patent application, if granted and maintained through the payment of all required fees, will expire in 2041, without regard to any possible patent term extensions or adjustments.
+As of December 31, 2022, we owned one PCT patent application with claims directed to compositions of matter covering our RET degraders and associated methods of use, pharmaceutical compositions, and processes of manufacture.
+United States and foreign patents claiming priority to this patent application, if granted and maintained through the payment of all required fees, will expire in 2041, without regard to any possible patent term extensions or adjustments.

-As of December 31, 2021, we owned four U.S. patent applications and one PCT patent application with claims directed to compositions of matter covering degraders to undisclosed targets and associated methods of use, pharmaceutical compositions and processes of manufacture.
-U.S. and foreign patents claiming priority to these patent applications, if granted and maintained through the payment of all required fees, will expire in 2042, without regard to any possible patent term extensions or adjustments.
+As of December 31, 2022, we owned three United States patent applications, three PCT patent applications, and nine foreign patent applications with claims directed to compositions of matter covering degraders to undisclosed targets and associated methods of use, pharmaceutical compositions, and processes of manufacture.
+United States and foreign patents claiming priority to these patent applications, if granted and maintained through the payment of all required fees, will expire in between 2040 and 2043, without regard to any possible patent term extensions or adjustments.